Tender nutty Brown Butter Brown Sugar Cookies, the richest most irresistible cookies around!

 Preheat the oven to 350 degrees F. Line several baking sheets with parchment paper.
 Scrape the firm brown butter into the bowl of an electric stand mixer.
 Make sure to scrape in all the dark particles...
 They add a lot of flavor!
 Add the dark brown sugar and beat the mixture on high until light and fluffy, about 5 minutes.
 It's ok if there are a few brown sugar chunks left.

-- Scrape the bowl and low the mixer of low.
+Scrape the bowl and set the mixer of low.
 Beat in the eggs, vanilla extract, baking powder, and salt.
 Once well combined, slowly add in the flour.
 Turn the mixer off when the mixture looks smooth.

 Place the granulated sugar in a small bowl.
 Use a 1.5 tablespoon cookie scoop to portion out the cookie dough.
 Roll the scoops into balls, then roll each ball in the granulated sugar to coat.